phase2682/BigFontClock/README.md

 A PC board for interfacing the LCD to the Rpi W was built in Kicad, schematic and board files now included.
 The board has a 555 based PWM dimmer for a backlit LCD display.
 Enclosure has been modified with additional cutout for brightness control.

-See the updated details as https://www.ai6xg.com/post/big-font-clock-update-backlit-lcd
+See the updated details as https://www.ai6xg.com/post/big-font-clock-update-backlit-lcd     Set up details have also been added.